Cooperative education: Schneider's Foundations

 Schneider, beginning from the rank of assistant professor, would rise through the rank of Dean of Engineering (1906–1928) to become interim president (1929–32) of the University of Cincinnati, based largely upon the strength of the co-op program.
 Throughout his career, he was an advocate for the co-op framework.
 His thirty years of service to the University of Cincinnati are partly credited for that institution's worldwide fame.
 In 2006, the University of Cincinnati unveiled a statue of Dean Schneider outside the window of his former office in Baldwin Hall.

-In 1965, The Cooperative Education and Internship Association (CEIA) created "The Dean Herman Schneider Award" in honor of the contributions made by Dean Schneider in cooperative education.
-The award is given annually to an outstanding educator from faculty or administration.
-In 2006, the University of Cincinnati established the Cooperative Education Hall of Honor "to give a permanent place of honor to individuals and organizations that have made a significant qualitative difference in the advancement of Cooperative Education for the benefit of students".
+In 1965, The Cooperative Education and Internship Association (CEIA) created "The Dean Herman Schneider Award" in honor of the contributions made by Dean Schneider to cooperative education.
+The award is given annually to an outstanding educator from the faculty or administration.
+In 2006, the University of Cincinnati established the Cooperative Education Hall of Honor "to give a permanent place of honor to individuals and organizations that have made a significant qualitative difference in the advancement of Cooperative Education for the benefit of students."

-Post-Cincinnati evolutions
+Post-Cincinnati Evolutions

-In 1909, seeing the possibility of co-op education, Northeastern University began using co-op in their engineering program, becoming the second institution in America to do so.
-By 1921, Antioch College had adapted the co-op practices to their liberal arts curricula, causing many to call co-op the "Antioch Plan."
+In 1909, recognizing the potential of co-op education, Northeastern University began implementing co-op in their engineering program, becoming the second institution in America to do so.
+By 1921, Antioch College had adapted co-op practices to their liberal arts curricula, leading many to refer to co-op as the "Antioch Plan."
 In 1919, the General Motors Institute (GMI) was opened, following this model to train new General Motors hires.
 This school was later renamed Kettering University.

 The Drexel University four-year co-op program launched in the College of Engineering in 1919, with the participation of just three academic majors.
-This stemmed from the university founder Anthony J. Drexel's belief that Drexel University should prepare its students for successful careers through an education that balanced classroom theory with real world practice.
-In 1925, the five-year co-op program took hold in the chemical engineering department, which would later become the foundation of Drexel's cooperative education program.
-Today, the cooperative education program supports students of more than 75 different disciplines, making it one of the largest programs in the US.
+This initiative stemmed from the belief of the university founder, Anthony J. Drexel, that Drexel University should prepare its students for successful careers through an education that balanced classroom theory with real-world practice.
+In 1925, the five-year co-op program took hold in the chemical engineering department, forming the foundation of Drexel's cooperative education program.
+Today, the cooperative education program supports students in more than 75 different disciplines, making it one of the largest programs in the US.

 In 1922, Northeastern University emphasized its commitment to co-op by extending it to the College of Business Administration.
 As new colleges opened at Northeastern, such as the College of Liberal Arts (1935) and the College of Education (1953), they became co-op schools as well.
-By the 1980s, Northeastern was the acknowledged leader in co-op education across the world.
+By the 1980s, Northeastern was the acknowledged leader in co-op education worldwide.